syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/OLAP-Client-Elements.md

 Attribute hierarchy contains the following levels:

-* A leaf level contains each distinct attribute member called leaf member with each member of the leaf level.
+* A leaf level that contains each distinct attribute member, with each member of the leaf level also known as a leaf member.
 * Intermediate levels if the attribute hierarchy is a parent-child hierarchy.
-* An optional (All) level (IsAggregatable=True) containing the aggregated value of the attribute hierarchy’s leaf members, with the member of the (All) level also known as the (All) member.
+* An optional (All) level (IsAggregatable=True) containing the aggregated value of the attribute hierarchy's leaf members, with the member of the (All) level also known as the (All) member

 ### User-Defined Hierarchy